TheresaLui/SelfHelpContent_v2/articles/microsoft.azurestack/azurestack-hardware-storage.md

 # Azure Stack Capacity

-Azure Stack Hub allows cloud operators to monitor and manage the compute, storage, and network capacity of their Azure Stack Hub environment.
+Azure Stack Hub allows cloud operators to monitor and manage the compute and storage capacity of their Azure Stack Hub environment.
 This includes:

 * Infrastructure storage
 * Tenant virtual machine storage